 Community professional as told to the Care Quality Commission during our most recent inspection

 Our Care Certificate training course takes place at our dedicated training centre and is led by one of our qualified trainers.
 As well as classroom modules, learning also takes place via practical exercises and assessments of competence in the workplace.
-Our Care Certificate course normally runs Monday to Friday and after an initial induction, includes the following modules:
+Our Care Certificate course normally runs Monday to Thursday and after an initial induction.
+We also have weekend training available to those who may need more flexibility.
+The training includes the following modules:

 *These are additional modules over and above the 15 standards set out by Skills for Care.

 Self-employed live-in carers placed through our Self-managed live-in care service are responsible for funding and ensuring their own training is kept up to date.

 Our Mandatory Care Assistant Training Pathway is a legislative obligation that we have to ensure that you remain compliant and confident in your training over time.
 Our Madatory Care Assistant Training Pathway can be completed at our training centre or you can work remotely via e-learning.
 The objectives of our Mandatory Care Assistant Training Pathway are: